 The Jack Daniel Distillery was the first registered distillery in the United States, having been founded in 1866.

-Jack Daniel’s whiskey, a popular beverage, and component in barbecue sauce, contains relatively few calories per ounce.
+Jack Daniel’s whiskey, a popular beverage, and component in barbecue sauce contain relatively few calories per ounce.

 To reduce calories, consume Jack Daniel’s in moderation and avoid high-calorie cocktail mixers.

 As one of the oldest and most well-known whiskies made in the United States, Jack (like other brown liquors such as bourbon, rye, and Scotch) contains none of the vitamins and minerals necessary for good health.